• Home

 Lewis Bruce

-I'm Lewis Bruce, editor-in-chief of Kaleidoscope.
+I'm Lewis Bruce, campus editor at Kaleidoscope.
 I'm a marketing major and an art studio minor.
 I'm way into film and music, and they often influence my writing and video content.
 I'm painfully and chronically online but I think I'm getting better.
-My email is [email protected]
+My email is [email protected].